WinLua/bin/README.md

 # bin
 Binaries and Installers for public consumption.
+Please see [Wiki Home](wiki) for release notes.

 ## Getting Started